Qiskit/documentation/docs/api/qiskit/dev/qiskit.result.Counts.md

 `pop(k[, d]) → v, remove specified key and return the corresponding value.`

-If key is not found, d is returned if given, otherwise KeyError is raised
+If key is not found, default is returned if given, otherwise KeyError is raised

 ### popitem